 TRAC provides free legal representation at dispute resolution hearings to eligible tenants.
 If you think you might qualify, contact Zuzana Modrovic at 604-255-3099 ext.
 228 or Robert Patterson at 604-255-3099 ext.
 223 for more information.

-TRAC may be able to represent you if any of the following apply to your situation:
+TRAC may be able to represent you if:

-- Many tenants in your building are being affected by the same issue, and would like to file for dispute resolution jointly.
+- multiple tenants in your building are being affected by the same issue and would like to file for dispute resolution as a group.
 For example:

-- Similar eviction notices given to many tenants
+- similar eviction notices have been given to multiple tenants;

-- Landlord non-compliance with an order from the RTB, or a local government or health authority
+- landlord non-compliance with an order from the RTB, local government, or health authority; or